fedeghe/widgzard/WIDGZARD.md

 	Widgzard.cleanup(<DOMnode> trg [,<String> msg])

 ##### Empties the DOMnode passed

 Where
 **trg** : the target DOMnode that must be cleaned **msg** : a string used for replacement, the default value is `""`.

---
+---

-# Example
+---

-A real example can be found <a href="http://www.jmvc.org/widgzard/sample/" target="_blank">here</a>.
-The whole page is created with the Widgzard, as well the samples menu comes from a Widgzard.load call and all the 3 samples too.
+---

---
+#ENGY toward components

-# Components
+The configuration _object literal_ passed as first parameter to the `Widgzard.render` function could quickly become **too big** and **unmantainable**.
+Moreover if somewhere is needed a component which has to be used in more places, there would be a big source of repetitions and many problems.
+In the end a huge mess.

 Somehow a _Wnode_ configuration file can contain every information needed to render a component and set its behavior, completely.
 But if for example we have an element representing a book review card as :